openbible-io/en_ust/README.md

 In the ULT, Romans 1:1 says:

-"Paul, a servant of Jesus Christ, called to be an apostle, set apart for the gospel of God..."
+"Paul, a servant of Jesus Christ, called to be an apostle, set apart for the gospel of God…"

 In this verse, there is a participant that is left unstated, but still understood.
 This participant is God.
 It is God who called Paul to be an apostle and who set him apart for the Gospel.
 In some languages, this participant must be stated.